Table of Contents

-Apple Software Updates can be installed by any user through System Preferences > Software Update.
-When Self Service detects there's an available update it will display the Apple Software Updates option.
+Apple Software Updates can be installed by any user through System Settings > Software Update.
+When Self Service detects there's an available update, it will display the Apple Software Updates option.
 Clicking on it will open the Software Update window.
-It's the equivalent of going to System Preferences > Software Update.
+It's the equivalent of going to System Settings > Software Update.

-On newer model Macs, deployed starting school year 2021-2022, you may also see a prompt like the one below while running an update.
+On newer model Macs, you may also see a prompt like the one below while running an update.
 The system is asking for the same password you use to log into the Mac.
 It's similar to an iPhone or iPad asking for a passcode before starting an update.

 Apple Software Upgrades